Temporary Procedure for International Collaboration

 • The proposal serves a cultural and Dutch interest for the creative industry that transcends the individual.

-• A maximum of one applicant can be awarded a grant under this procedure in 2020.
+• A maximum of one applicant, studio, company or collective, can be awarded a grant under this procedure in 2020.

 what are the evaluation criteria?